shomarov/ohte-2020/README.md

 With this software users are able to scan for and manage duplicate photos.

-_created for the Helsinki University Ohjelmistotekniikka 2020 course_
+_created for the Helsinki University's Software Development Methods 2020 course_

 ## Screenshot